 One of the ways this is done is through a language called “schema,” and the benefits to understanding this language and incorporating it into your website continue to increase.
-We're about to get a little (OK, a lot) technical here, so if you're having trouble following along, forward this article to your webmaster, or leave a comment below!
+We're about to get a little (OK, a lot) technical here, so if you're having trouble following along, forward this article to your webmaster.

 Schema and Microformatting

 Let's start by getting the dry and dense out of the way as quickly as possible.

 Schema and microformatting are a way to make your websites' content more easily understood by Google and other search engines.

 Search engines are always trying to learn more about your business.
 Posting information such as the type of food you serve, your hours of operation, and your contact information is so important to help them do that.
 Search engines also want to be able to differentiate between a menu, a blog post, a review, etc.

 Your website can make search engines' jobs easier, and potentially get better results and higher rankings, simply by implementing a language designed specifcally for Google and other search engines.
 We do this through microformatting (HTML is a formatting language, microformatting defines within it), using a structure called schema.

 Below is an example of the same block of information, but the second example has microformatting applied to give the address block greater structure: